jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab12.md

 * Off: None of the port signals are registered.

 The AXI4-Stream side-channel signals are considered to be data signals and are registered whenever ```TDATA``` is registered.
-When connecting HLS generated IP blocks with AXI4-Stream interfaces at least one interface should be implemented as a registered interface or the blocks should be connected via an AXI4-Stream Register Slice.
+When connecting HLS-generated IP blocks with AXI4-Stream interfaces at least one interface should be implemented as a registered interface or the blocks should be connected via an AXI4-Stream Register Slice.
 There are two basic methods to use an AXI4-Stream in your design:

 * Use an AXI4-Stream without side-channels.

 * Use an AXI4-Stream with side-channels.

-This second use model provides additional functionality, allowing the optional side-channels which are part of the AXI4-Stream standard, to be used directly in your C/C++ code.
+This second-use model provides additional functionality, allowing the optional side channels which are part of the AXI4-Stream standard, to be used directly in your C/C++ code.

 ### axi_stream_to_master

-This example illustrates how to use a stream and write (with bursts) to a memory mapped interface.
+This example illustrates using a stream and writing (with bursts) to a memory-mapped interface.

 **example.h**
 ```c++